-We aim to ensure that you receive the highest level of nursing care.
-Our role is wide and varies from specialist nursing care around practical procedures, such as care of intravenous lines, gastrostomy care, checking drug levels etc, through to helping support your access to further education and employment, signposting you to appropriate financial support, and coordinating access to other services as needed to ensure you receive the right advice and support in each setting.
+We aim to ensure that you receive the highest level of CF nursing care.
+Our role is wide and varies from specialist nursing care around practical procedures, such as supporting you with care of intravenous lines and home IV antibiotic administration, gastrostomy care and arranging blood tests , through to more holistic needs such as navigating access to further education and employment, signposting you to appropriate financial support, and coordinating access to other services as needed to ensure you receive the right advice and support in each setting.

-As Specialist Nurses we are your first point of contact if you have any concerns or worries, please contact us.
+If you have any CF concerns or worries, please contact us.

 Our team covers both adults and children and comprises of lead physiotherapist, Jayne Trott, and four specialist physiotherapists.
 Between them they have a vast range of expertese to support your needs.
 Alice and Jayne have coauthored the 2020 Association of Chartered Physiotherapists (ACPCF) CF Physio guidelines improving and updating CF care nationwide.

 Helen Speedy is based in North Devon and provides your Outpatient and Community support in that area.